oljimenez/vanilla-icecream/README.md

 To start locally you need "npm" and "node" in your machine

-ATENTION "This proyect use vanilla-extract as base method of style" look at the docs for help https://vanilla-extract.style/
+ATTENTION "This proyect use vanilla-extract as base method of style" ATTENTION look at the docs for help https://vanilla-extract.style/

 To install dependencies: